jpooksy/NBA_Data_Modeling/README.md

 ```
 pip install nba_api
 ```
-- Run the python scripts (scripts (Ingestion)) in your terminal or editor of choice.
+- Run the python scripts (nba_scripts) in your terminal or editor of choice.
 I'm using VS code.
   - This will ingest data from various NBA API endpoints and return them as CSVs
 - Use SnowSQL to store data as tables in Snowflake.
 You can use the file I provided, or you can follow along with [Phil Dakin's](https://www.linkedin.com/in/phildakin/) excellent [SnowSQL tutorial](https://medium.com/@philipdakin/dbt-snowflake-basic-model-setup-845122814178)